 River City Ransom (a.k.a.
-Street Gangs in Europe) is one of the best beat 'em ups ever made for any system, although it is sadly neglected by many gamers due to the unfortunate circumstance of being released around the same time as Double Dragon, Technos' more over-hyped beat 'em up which ended up selling many times more than RCR despite being inferior in every way. |
+Street Gangs in Europe) is one of the best beat 'em ups ever made for any system, though sadly neglected by many gamers due to the unfortunate circumstance of being released around the same time as Double Dragon, Technos' over-hyped title which ended up selling many times more than RCR despite being inferior in every way. |

-The game is linear in a sense that there is only one ending, but you can pretty much go anywhere you want in the game and beat up random people.
+The game is linear in the sense that there is only one ending, but you can pretty much go anywhere you want in the game and beat up random people.
 This freedom, as well as the nearly unlimited gameplay variety, makes River City Ransom one of the best beat 'em up games ever made.
 PC gamers now have a chance to enjoy this console-only classic, thanks to NES emulators.
-Two thumbs up, and a proud entrant into our Hall of Belated Fame.
+Two thumbs up, and an entry into our Hall of Belated Fame.Reviewed by: Underdogs